 Do you often have shortness of breath, especially when you go to bed at night?
 Are your ankles, feet and legs swollen?
 Or, have you noticed that you have begun to cough or wheeze when you exercise?
-These are commons symptoms of heart failure, a condition that impacts 5.7 million Americans.
-Heart failure is a misleading term.
-It is not when the heart stops, but when the heart’s muscles weaken and cannot pump a sufficient amount of blood.
+These are all commons symptoms of heart failure.

 Causes of heart failure

-One of the main causes of heart failure is coronary artery disease (CAD).
+One of the main causes of heart failure is coronary artery disease, also known as CAD.
 CAD is a condition where the arteries become clogged with plaque.
 This reduces the heart’s ability to pump enough blood.

-Additional causes for heart failure include having had a previous heart attack and heart defects.
+Additional causes for heart failure include having previously had a heart attack or any heart defects.
 Conditions such as persistent high blood pressure, heart valve disease, an infection that diminished the heart’s function, arrhythmias, obesity, diabetes, HIV, hypothyroidism, alcoholism or drug dependency, along with certain chemotherapy treatments can also be causes.

 Lifestyle changes to help with heart failure